sherburj/30-seconds-of-cpp/vector/max_size.md

 # max_size

-**Description** :
+**Difficulty** : Beginner

-- Returns the maximum number of elements that a vector can hold.
+**Time Considerations** : 10 minutes

-- Depends on the limitations of the system on which program is running.
+**Description** : Returns the maximum number of elements that a vector can hold.
+Depends on the limitations of the system on which program is running.

 **Example**:
 ```cpp